nosinovacao/name-sdk/README.md

   ]
 }
 ```

+4. Start the application and access the **/manifest** endpoint.
+It should show the dependencies state.

 ### Non-Web Applications
 For applications without a web server we created a SelfHost solution.
 You can read how to install NAME on those applications at [Using NAME On Non Web Applications](https://github.com/nosinovacao/name-sdk/wiki/Using-NAME-On-Non-Web-Applications).